cbworden/shake-doc/technical_guide.rst

 correction (:num:`Figure #figure1-7` and :num:`Figure #figure1-8`, panels B and C) brings the shaking estimates more in line with those constrained by knowledge of the fault.
-As mentioned earlier, the shaking for this event exhibits a positive inter-event bias term, so even with the fault location constrained, estimates still tend to under-predict the actual recordings on average.
+As mentioned earlier, the shaking for this event exhibits a positive inter-event bias term, so even with the fault location constrained, estimates still tend to under-predict the actual recordings, on average.

-While the effect of this correction for the Northridge earthquake example is noticeable, for events with larger finite faults, the median distance correct becomes crucial while awaiting constraints from finite-fault modeling, aftershocks, and surface slip.
+While the effect of this correction for the Northridge earthquake example is noticeable, for events with larger finite faults, the median distance correct becomes crucial while awaiting constraints on rupture geometry from finite-fault modeling, aftershocks, and surface slip.

 .. _sec_fault_dimensions: